-The Company's material external outsourcers and suppliers cover the following activities: investment management, back office policy administration covering the German Bonds business, the Company's Head of Actuarial Function, other actuarial services, and IT infrastructure, application support and maintenance.
+The Company's material outsourcers cover the following activities: investment management, back office policy administration covering the German Bonds business, the Company's Head of Actuarial Function, other actuarial services, Internal Audit services and IT infrastructure, application support and maintenance.
 These partners have scaled and common processes, often across multiple clients, which provide several benefits for the Company.
 These include minimising fixed costs as policies run off and improving the technology used within the Company's administrative capability.
 Whilst processing or specialist work is undertaken by these organisations, which is an effective use of Company resources, the Company remains fully responsible for the oversight, management and performance of the outsourced activity.
 Oversight of the outsource partners are retained in-house, ensuring the Company retains full control over the core capabilities necessary to manage its business objectives effectively.

-The following is a list of the outsourcer and supplier arrangements within the Company deemed material under the Company's Outsourcing and Supplier Management Policy and the jurisdiction in which the providers of those arrangements are incorporated.
+The following is a list of the outsourcer arrangements within the Company deemed material as at 31 December 2021 under the Company's Outsourcing and Supplier Management Policy, and the jurisdiction in which the providers of those arrangements are incorporated.

-Description of services Service provider company name Jurisdiction Head of Actuarial Function Deloitte Ireland LLP Ireland Underwriting software and associated hosting UnderwriteMe UK Underwriting support Capita UK Website build and maintenance Lunar Technologies Limited (trading as "Money Advice") Ireland Policy administration RL360 0 Management Services Limited Isle of Man Information Technology iPipeline/TCP Limited UK Chief Medical Officer services / Medical examinations Medmark Ireland Nurse medical examinations MDG Medicals Direct Screening UK Information Technology Informa Ireland Postage & legacy premium payment service An Post Ireland Actuarial Services Intra-Group contract UK Information Technology, incl.
-IT Security Intra-Group contract UK Financial Reporting Services Intra-Group contract UK HR Intra-Group contract UK
+Description of services Service provider company name Jurisdiction Head of Actuarial Function Deloitte Ireland LLP Ireland Underwriting support Capita UK Website build and maintenance Lunar Technologies Limited (trading as "Money Advice") Ireland Policy administration RL360 0 Management Services Limited Isle of Man Information Technology iPipeline/TCP Limited UK Actuarial, Financial Reporting, Information Technology, incl.
+IT Security, HR, Internal Audit Intra-Group contract UK Investment Management Intra-Group contract UK

-The objective of the outsourcing within the Company is to delegate third parties to carry out specific activities when one or more of the following reasons is met:
+The objective of the outsourcing within the Company is to delegate affiliate Royal London Group companies or third parties to carry out specific activities when one or more of the following reasons is met:

-- There is a lack of resources people and/or infrastructure to carry out a specific activity. - The outsourcing leads to a gain of external know-how. - A decision is taken to outsource certain activities for a strategic reason (i.e. speed the time to market). - The outsourcing can lead to a reduction of operating costs (i.e. economic reasons). - The outsourcing can lead to a desired reduction of risk.
+- There is a lack of resources people and/or infrastructure to carry out a specific activity. - The outsourcing leads to a gain of external know-how. - A decision is taken to outsource certain activities for a strategic reason (i.e. speed the time to market). - The outsourcing can lead to a reduction of operating costs (i.e. economies of scale). - The outsourcing can lead to a desired reduction of risk.